 Estoppel - Wikipedia Estoppel is a judicial device whereby a court may prevent or "estop" a person from making assertions or from going back on their word The person barred from doing so is said to be "estopped" [1][2] Estoppel may prevent someone from bringing a particular claim

-What Is Estoppel in Real Estate and How Does It Work?
-Estoppel is a legal principle that stops someone from taking a position that contradicts what they previously said, did, or agreed to, especially when another person relied on that earlier position and would be harmed by the reversal
+Doctrine of Estoppel: Types, Elements, and How It Works Estoppel is a legal doctrine that prevents someone from going back on a representation, promise, or position when another person reasonably relied on it and would be harmed by the reversal

 estoppel | Wex | US Law | LII Legal Information Institute Estoppel is an equitable doctrine, a bar that prevents one from asserting a claim or right that contradicts what one has said or done before, or what has been legally established as true Estoppel may be used as a bar to the re-litigation of issues or as an affirmative defense